Paul is sick of getting unwanted junk mail, spam email, and robocalls and is actively testing many services that reduce these types of spam.

 There doesn't appear to be a way to do this, so it seems unlikely that I can stop getting junk mail altogether, but at least I should be able to significantly reduce it.

-Step #3: Stop Receiving Catalogs and other Junk Mail
+3. Stop Receiving Catalogs and Other Junk Mail

 - Contact catalog companies directly (Manual Option)

 - Catalog Choice (Non-Profit and Free Option, but they ask for donations)

 I read several reviews, talked to folks that used the services, and tried them out.

 It's painful to look up and manually opt out, so I very quickly dismissed the do-it-your-self option.